fabiolnh/reactive-programming/README.md

     - Observations:
       * The Thread 1 is the Event-loop thread.
 It will never be blocked.
 It will keep receiving requests.
 It will send the processment to other threads, then get the answer from all the threads and respond to the requester.
     - ![](https://github.com/fabiolnh/reactive-programming/blob/main/assets/reactive%20-%20non%20blocking%20io%20-%20result.jpg?raw=true)

+- Cost:
+ * Add Complexity to the code
+ * Debugging gets harder and instrumentation with APM does not work properly (the stack trace does not work well) (to work properly, you have to do manually).
+ * Does not have benefits for low throughput and low latency (only use if you need it)
+ * Does not have too much benefits for blocking calls.

+- Credits: Gabriel Suaki